redtoad/python-amazon-product-api/docs/why.rst

 So why write your own then?
-First and foremost, since August 15, 2009 all calls to Amazon's Product Advertising API must be authenticated using request signatures .
+First and foremost, since August 15, 2009 all calls to Amazon's Product Advertising API must be authenticated using request signatures.
 The existing libraries, at least the ones I found, did not support this out of the box at the time.
+And yes... writing something from scratch is always more appealing.